 1030 N. Olive Rd., University of Arizona campus

-Step into this treasure house and you might find yourself not only looking at Ansel Adams’ luminous “Moonrise, Hernandez, New Mexico,” but reading his hand-written diary to learn how he happened to make this famous image one afternoon in 1941.
+Step into this treasure house and you might find yourself not only looking at Ansel Adams’ luminous “Moonrise, Hernandez, New Mexico,” but reading his handwritten diary to learn how he happened to make this famous image one afternoon in 1941.
 Now celebrating its 40th season, the center was founded in 1975 with the complete archives of five photographic eminences: Ansel Adams, Wynn Bullock, Harry Callahan, Aaron Siskind, and Frederick Sommer.
 Since then, the center has grown like Topsy, and now houses the archives of 239 masters, from Lola Alvarez Bravo to Edward Weston.
 It owns some 90,000 photographs by 2200 photographers of the 20th and 21st centuries.
-From the beginning the center has collected photographers’ letters, diaries and even cameras, along with their photos.
+The Center has collected photographers’ letters, diaries, and even cameras, along with their photos.
 Nestled within the University of Arizona, the center is many things: a museum with changing exhibitions drawn from its own collections, a major research center and a teaching resource for UA students.

 University of Arizona Museum of Art

 1031 N. Olive Rd., University of Arizona campus